 - What else can I do to relieve my symptoms?

-The list you made will help you be prepared to answer your doctor’s questions.
+The list of questions you make will help you be prepared to answer your doctor’s questions.
 Here are some questions your doctor will probably ask you:

 - When did your symptoms start?

 - When do you experience symptoms?
 All of the time?
 Sometimes?
 At specific times?